Back to Projects

 Get Involved

-CS Energy and Powerlink hosted a local community information drop-in session at the Greenbank Community Centre in August 2023.
+CS Energy and Powerlink hosted a local community information drop-in session at the Greenbank Community Centre in February 2023.
 We thank all those who came along to the information session to ask questions and give feedback on the project.
-If you missed these sessions, you can also provide feedback directly to CS Energy
+If you missed the session and require any additional information, we can encourage you to reach out to CS Energy directly.